STAT545-UBC-students/hw02-aleurcelay/hw02_gapminder_dplyr.md

 ## Gapminder exploration and use of dplyr

-This is an R Markdown document used for exploring the gapminder dataset through the functions of the dplyr package.
+This is an R Markdown document used for exploring the gapminder dataset through the functions of the dplyr and ggplot packages.
 This document is intented to serve as a “cheatsheet” for future work on R.

 ## Loading data